nikaloamashvili/DevOps-Final-Project/README.md

 -  Jenkins Job 3 -runs evry minute and monitors the  tomcat site.

 # start here
+- Open a new Github  GitHub Repostory and push in to it JSPSample folder.
-- Download The Yml File.
+- Download The Yml File(edit the file with your machine folders and your GitHub Repostory).
 - Open your ubuntu machine  terminal and type: sudo docker-compose -f docker-compose-tomcatjenkins.yml up
 - Open localhost:8080 in your  Web Browser  and configure Jenkins.